zainsadiq0/gis-projects/README.md

 ---

 A collection of GIS and remote sensing projects built using ArcGIS Pro, covering topics in planetary science, environmental analysis, and spatial data visualization.
-All projects use real-world datasets from NASA, USGS, and other public sources.
+All projects use real world datasets from NASA, USGS, and other public sources.

 ---